 We can consider parents to be the providers of the material that make up the physical bodies of the children.
 But when thinking deeper, we realize that even the material cause (food) for the physical body of the child ultimately comes from God.
 God alone has created the fruits, vegetables, grains, nuts etc. that we consume.

 Guruji tells us that God, who took care of the baby’s growth, development and well-being in the womb, will take care of the child even after he or she is born.
-A pregnant woman only carries her baby; she has no clue on how to make her baby grow and develop all it’s body parts.
+A pregnant woman only carries her baby; she has no clue on how to make her baby grow and develop all its body parts.

 Parents have this erroneous notion that they are taking care of their children.
 It may appear to be so but really speaking God is the enabler and the real protector.

 After all can anyone humanly take care of a child at all times, places and situations?
-Only the One who is Omniscient, Omnipotent and All-knowing can do that.
+Only the One who is everywhere, Omnipotent and All-knowing can do that.
 We need to remember that and have faith in God.

 Family members are all individual souls who have come together as a result of their common past karma.
 However, each soul has brought along a unique agenda to fulfill in this lifetime.

 To explain this, Guruji gives the example of passengers on a plane.
 They all have come together because of a common karma—they all want to travel on a particular day and time.
 However, each passenger has a different purpose for his or her trip.

 We are all travellers in the journey of life.
 We share good and bad times and then like passengers on a plane, get off at various places and go our separate ways.

 As parents when we take care of our children, we should remember that our children are not ours, and that we are merely instruments of the Divine.